Get ready to go abroad with peace of mind thanks to our special offers!

 Common to all IEC categories

-Regardless of which IEC category you’re on (WH, YP, Co-op), IRCC states that it is mandatory to have insurance covering the following for the entire duration of your stay:
+Regardless of which IEC category you’re on (WH, YP, Co-op), IRCC states that you must ensure that you are covered for the following for the entire duration of your stay:

 • Medical care